jablevin/SeniorDesign/README.md

 Files that can be used to run VERA, save location to home directory, and text user when finished.

-Files that go to directory on your local machine (desktop, laptop, etc.) runmpact.sh
+Files that go to directory on your local machine (desktop, laptop, etc.): runmpact.sh

-Files that go to directory on your local machine (desktop, laptop, etc.) core_run.sh run_checker.py
+Files that go to directory on your local machine (desktop, laptop, etc.): core_run.sh, run_checker.py

 Setup